-10.1 Grant agreement
+10.1.
+The grant agreement

 You must enter into a legally binding grant agreement with the Commonwealth.
-Our selection will depend on the size and complexity of your project.
 Each grant agreement has general terms and conditions that cannot be changed.
+Sample grant agreements are available on business.gov.au and GrantConnect.
+The grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.

 We will manage the grant agreement through the online portal.
 This includes issuing and executing the grant agreement.
 Execute means both you and the Commonwealth have accepted the agreement.
 You must not start any activities until a grant agreement is executed.
-We are not responsible for any expenditure you incur until a grant agreement is executed.
+We are not responsible for any expenditure you incur and cannot make any payments until a grant agreement is executed.

-The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the Program Delegate or Minister.
+The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the program delegate or Minister.
 We will identify these in the offer of grant funding.

-If you enter an agreement under the Australian Heritage Grants 2022-23, you cannot receive other grants for this project for the same activities from other Commonwealth, State or Territory granting programs.
+If you enter an agreement under the Australian Heritage Grants 2024-25 grant opportunity, you cannot receive other grants for the same activities from other Commonwealth, state or territory granting programs.